opentoken-io/opentoken/doc/functional-testing.md

 ### `Promise<response> = test.requestAsync(options)`

 Initiates the fake request.
-It does this by first setting up a couple mocks and changing the options that were supplied into a set that the mocks require.
+It does this by first setting up a couple mocks and changing the options that were supplied into a set the mocks require.

-From here, it makes a promise, fixes a few problems that are created by a conflict between Restify and the mocks, then starts the request.
+From here, it makes a promise, fixes a few problems created by a conflict between Restify and the mocks, then starts the request.
 Events are simulated to send any body on the request and the response events are captured to resolve the promise.
-A timer is also started and that timer will help ensure that tests do not run for too long.
+A timer is also started, helping to ensure tests do not run for too long.
 The promise is resolved if there is any response and is rejected only if the timer expires.

 If you wanted to peek behind the curtain, this is where the Wizard hides.